 As part of the user agreement with Microsoft they can demand an audit of your licences at any given time.
 Fines for not providing proof of purchase can be substantial – between £10,000 - £100,000.

 If for example you have a 50-user estate, you must store all 50 license keys so that you can prove your purchase of them.

 With Office 365 you not only get the most up to date version but your licences will always be available from the cloud for audit purposes.

 With Office 365 all licences are transferable and reusable on a month by month basis.
 If a member of staff leaves you can move that licence to their replacement or just save the money and cancel the subscription altogether.
 You consume and pay for what you need at that time, not what you’ve purchased a number of years ago.

 Capex vs Opex

 The licence costs of £15000 for 75 box copies (£200 per user) would’ve eaten a huge chunk of their cash flow.
 With a supported subscription model of Office 365 users pay a small monthly fee which means the company is able to invest the capital elsewhere within the business to facilitate future growth.

 As we sell both software products, our opinion is unbiased.
 We also appreciate no two businesses are the same.
-So, if your licences are up for renewal, click below and we will advise you on the best product for your business.
+So, if your licences are up for renewal, fill in the form below or give us a call and we will advise you on the best product for your business.